Menu Close

 October 15

-At the second Co-Design event, participants gave feedback on the designs the interns and students created in response to the first meeting.
+At the second event, participants gave feedback on the designs the interns and students had created in response to the first meeting.
+Participants developed the schemes further, advancing their own ideas with sketches, models and discussions.
+Again a meal was shared and speakers contributed to the pool of ideas.

 The final celebration in December was an opportunity to present the completed work of the interns and students.